 The court said the evidences provided by EFCC could not stand.

-A Federal High Court in Abuja on Thursday discharged and acquitted the seven persons accused of a N787 million fraud at the Universal Basic Education Commission, UBEC.
+A Federal High Court in Abuja has discharged and acquitted the seven persons accused of a N787 million fraud at the Universal Basic Education Commission, UBEC.

-Four UBEC directors, an American contractor, and two companies were deemed complicit in the alleged fraud.
+Four UBEC directors, an American contractor, and two companies are being prosecuted for the alleged fraud.

-The court said the witnesses and evidences provided by the Economic and Financial Crimes Commission, EFCC before the court lacked credibility.
+The court said the witnesses provided by the Economic and Financial Crimes Commission, EFCC, lack credibility.